bmahoney94/OptimalControl/chapter4/Problems.md

     2. Repeat Problem 1, assuming the first data point is 10 times better than the last and that intermediate points are weighted in proportion to their positions in sequences.

-    3. One more piece of data is to be added to the sequence in Porblme 1.
+    3. One more piece of data is to be added to the sequence in Problem 1.
         Assuming equal weighting of all points, how would a new reading of 25 affect the quadratic curve fit?
         Use a recursive least-squares estimator to find the answer.